What is River blindness?

-The disease is caused by an infection from a parasitic worm transmitted by blackflies.
+River blindness (onchocerciasis) is caused by an infection from a parasitic worm transmitted by blackflies.
 These flies breed in fast-flowing streams and rivers.
 The adult worms that are transmitted produce larvae that move to the skin, eyes and other organs.
 This can lead to debilitating itching, disfiguring skin conditions and sight loss (including irreversible blindness).
-With these conditions, onchocerciasis has an enormous impact on the lives of those infected by reducing their ability to work and study in school.
+With these conditions, river blindness has an enormous impact on the lives of those infected by reducing their ability to work and study in school.

-People affected by onchocerciasis26 million people are infected with the onchocerciasis worm 184 million people are at risk of contracting onchocerciasis 99% of people infected live in sub-Saharan Africa
+People affected by river blindness26 million people are infected with the river blindness 200 million people are at risk of contracting river blindness 99% of people infected live in sub-Saharan Africa

-The World Health Organization’s roadmap on NTDs set out a comprehensive plan for the control, elimination and eradication of various neglected tropical diseases by 2020, including onchocerciasis.
+The World Health Organization’s roadmap on NTDs set out a comprehensive plan for the control, elimination and eradication of various neglected tropical diseases by 2020, including river blindness.

 - Elimination in Latin America by 2015